benwhalley/just-enough-r/docs/understanding-interactions.md

-And this plot might be better re-drawn as a point and line plot:
+Howeber this bar plot might be better if it were re-drawn as a point and line plot:

 <div class="figure">
 <img src="understanding-interactions_files/figure-html/unnamed-chunk-4-1.png" alt="Point and line plot of injury severity by age and gender." width="672" />